 The Leguee family manages and operates the farm with the help of two full-time employees and one to two seasonal employees.
 Russ, Jake, Sarah and Erik all manage the different aspects of the operation.
 Together, we have found that we all have different and important skills that complement one another.
 Our full-time employees, Don and Ken, bring skills to the table that benefit the farm.

 What do we grow?

 We are a grain, oilseed and special crop farm.
 We used to grow cattle, but sold out of them many years ago to focus entirely on crop production.
-Our main crops include durum, canola, spring and winter wheat, soybeans, peas, lentils and flax, although we do sometimes dabble in other crop options in certain situations.
+Our main crops include durum, canola, spring and winter wheat, peas, lentils and flax, and we do sometimes dabble in other crop options in certain situations.

-We are never against trying something new, and have successfully grown many other crops including malt barley, green peas, sunflowers and canaryseed.
+We are never against trying something new, and have successfully grown many other crops including soybeans, malt barley, green peas, sunflowers and canaryseed.
 We were one of the first farms in our area to try soybeans in 2010.

 The advantage of farming where we do is that our climate and soil type support many different crops.
 While some areas struggle with pulses and other areas struggle with canola, we have found that just about any cool-season crop will grow here.
 With our avid interest in agronomy, trying new crops is always exciting!

 Sustainable.
 A word with a thousand different definitions.
 What exactly does it mean?
 Well, on our farm, growing a sustainable future means many things.
 It means building a business that will stand the test of time.
 It means leaving our land, rented or owned, in better condition than it was in when we started farming it.
 It means protecting the tools we have today to ensure they are still there in the future.
 As former Premier of Saskatchewan Brad Wall said upon his retirement,

 “Leave things better than they were when you found them”.